-Digits entered from the keyboard are placed in the manual entry register (MER).
-When two digits have been entered, correct parity is generated, and the byte is transferred to the register specified by the register select switch.
-When a byte is entered into the selected register, the cursor advances to the next byte position of the selected register.
+Digits entered from the keyboard are placed in the maintenance control entry register (MCER).
+When two digits have been entered, correct parity is generated and the byte is transferred to the register specified by the manual entry select switch.
+When a byte is entered in the selected register, the cursor advances to the next byte position of that register.

-If a hexadecimal digit has been entered into the first position of the MER and a reset is desired, a momentary pressing of the cursor advance key allows the first digit to be re-entered without the cursor being advanced.
-The MER is not changed unless new data is entered.
+If a hexadecimal digit has been entered into the first position of the MCER and a reset is desired, a momentary pressing of the cursor advance key allows the first digit to be re-entered without the cursor being advanced.
+The MCER is not changed unless new data is entered.